St. Anthony Spirituality Center, as a special place of spirituality, peace, and hospitality, is open to ALL and we look forward to having you here!

 - When Marathon County is at a HIGH LEVEL, St. Anthony’s REQUIRES the use of face coverings.
 Please remember that face coverings must cover the nose and mouth and fit snugly against the sides of your face and under the chin.

-The community COVID-19 level will be communicated upon arrival at St. Anthony’s and will remain in place for the duration of your stay.
+The community COVID-19 level is posted by the Wisconsin Department of Health Services every Friday.
+This level will be communicated upon arrival at St. Anthony’s and will remain in place until the following Friday.
 Be prepared!
-Bring a face covering when you visit St. Anthony’s as community COVID-19 levels may change quickly.
+Bring a face covering when you visit St. Anthony’s as community COVID-19 levels could change during your stay.

 - Individuals who are not fully vaccinated against COVID-19 are requested to wear a face covering in all common areas within the building.
 When actively eating or drinking in the dining room, face coverings may be removed.